Become a School Psychologist

 Job Outlook for School Psychologists

-The job outlook for school psychologists is very promising.
+The job outlook and salary for school psychologists is very promising.
 The demand for school psychologists to work in not just schools but also mental health centers, social service agencies, and hospitals will continue to grow more and more.
 The BLS predicts that school psychologists should see job growth of three percent between 2019 and 2029.

 As of May 2020, approximately 111,320 clinical, counseling, and school psychologists were employed in the U.S. With the projected job growth, about 5,300 new school psychologist jobs should be created by 2029.